shancarter/sublime-text-d3/README.md

 ### Basics

-data -> A data join
+- data ⇥ A data join

-attr ->
-style ->

-fn -> An anonymous function
+- .attr ⇥
+- .style ⇥

-fd -> An anonymous function with a data var.
-For use inside attr or style setters. fdi -> An anonymous function with d and i vars.
+- fd ⇥ An anonymous function with a data var.
 For use inside attr or style setters.
+- fdi ⇥ An anonymous function with d and i vars.
+For use inside attr or style setters.
+- fn ⇥ An anonymous function
+-

-margin -> Bostock's margin convention for charts.
+- margin ⇥ Bostock's margin convention for charts.

-scale ->
+- scale ⇥

 ### Geo

-projection ->
+- projection ⇥
-albersusa ->
+- albersusa ⇥
-mercator ->
+- mercator ⇥

-path ->
+- path ⇥